 d.
 In order to assess the liquidity position of the Company, management prepared a two-year liquidity analysis which indicates the required liquidity to be able to repay interest and principal of the Company's debentures and to finance its operating activities.
 Included in this analysis are, among others, the current cash balances and the projected cash from future operations and transactions.
 The main source of cash for the Company, in order to repay its debt, will be generated from the sale of assets.
 The Company is conducting processes with a number of parties for the sale or allocation of its holdings in TGI, in order to meet its liabilities, according to the principles of the debt settlement being formulated with debenture holders (series A and B).
 In addition, the Company is acting to improve its assets in China; assuming the Company will have sufficient time to continue improving these assets, the Company estimates it will be able to maximize their value in future sales transactions while making an orderly sale.
-The Company expects that these actions will strengthen its financial and equity position.
 The Company estimates, in the abovementioned liquidity analysis, that the consideration will be received in 2019.

 As mentioned above, the Company is working to advance negotiations with respect to the intended sale of TGI with a number of parties, and preparing alternatives in case such sale will be delayed.
 In view of the lack of certainty of completing these negotiations, including completing a sale transaction in the timetables agreed upon with the representatives of the debenture holders in particular, the option to include a provision in the arrangement with debenture holders to distribute TGI shares to the debenture holders as repayment of the Company's debt is being considered.
-For details regarding the financial position of TGI, see note 5C.